ChrisWhealy/edge-cdn-store/docs/explanation.md

 The implemented functions are called automatically by the Pingora Framework as it handles an incoming request for content.

 * **`lookup`**<br>
-  For a given `CacheKey`, this function examines the storage in which the cached object might be located and returns an appropriate hit handler or `None`.
+  For a given `CacheKey`, this function examines the storage in which the cached object might be located and returns either an appropriate hit handler or `None`.

 * **`get_miss_handler`**<br>
   Called if `lookup` returns `None`.
   This function writes the cached object's metadata to the storage and returns a handler that will be called at such time as the body of the requested object arrives.

 * **`purge`**<br>
-  Called when the `EvictionManager` decides that an object must be removed from the cache.
+  Called when the `EvictionManager` decides that a particular object must be removed from the cache.

 * **`update_meta`**<br>
   `update_meta` is called to refresh the stored headers/TTL for an object that already exists in storage, but the body has not changed.